 There is now enough installed photovoltaic solar capacity in the United States to power 18.9 million households, according to the Solar Energy Industries Association (SEIA).
 Although the benefits of solar power in reducing greenhouse gas emissions and protecting air quality are undeniable, there is an impending e-waste issue on the horizon.

-Solar PV modules are designed to last about 25 – 30 years, and over time, they become less efficient in producing electricity.
-Once solar panels are not efficient enough in generating clean energy, they need to be replaced.
-Because most solar panels were installed in the last decade in the United States, that means there will be a lot of solar systems decommissioned in the next couple of decades.
+Solar PV modules are designed to last about 25 – 30 years, and over time, they become less efficient at producing electricity.
+Once solar panels are not efficient enough at generating clean energy, they need to be replaced.
+Because most solar panels were installed in the last decade in the United States, that means many solar systems will be decommissioned in the next couple of decades.

 Currently, only a tiny fraction of solar panels are recycled due to the expense of taking them apart and the lack of recycling infrastructure in the United States, so most end up in landfills.
 The lack of federal policies requiring solar module recycling, infrastructure for processing them, and foresight in solar panel design makes them expensive and difficult to recycle.